iansmith/parigot/site/content/en/about/index.md

 the developers and first level managers who are "in the trenches" actually _making microservices work_.

 {{% /blocks/lead %}}

 {{% blocks/section %}}

+# Engineers and companies wanted

+Are you an engineer with experience building microservice-based systems who wants to get in at the beginning of a cool project?
+Do you work for a company that builds a lot of microservice-based backends for customers?
+Get in touch, we want to talk to you!

+{{% /blocks/section %}}

+{{% blocks/section %}}